wp-plugins/cleanprint-lt/readme.txt

 == Changelog ==

-= 3.0.1 =
+= 3.1.0 =
+* Added support for tag page type
+* Added support for excluding specific page IDs
+* Added support for multiple print buttons per page
-* Workaround for Google Analytics plug-in defect
+* Workaround for Google Analytics for WordPress plug-in defect

 = 3.0.0 =
 * Support for turning on/off the buttons per-page